Top 10 Substack alternatives for your newsletters

 This is why we recommend GroupApp as the best Substack alternative available online.
 GroupApp is a membership-based platform where you can post multiple media types and, most importantly, stay in touch with your audience.

 On GroupApp, you can publish your written work effortlessly, handle your community well and monetize your content easily!
-Sign up for GroupApp to make the best out of your writing today!
+Join GroupApp for free and make the best out of your writing today!